jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Types are used for differentiation.
-- Turns out there is no imperative for users to explicitly interact with them.
+- Turns out there is no imperative for users to explicitly define or interact with them.
-  - This can even be done well (Erlang).
+  - High-demand enterprise systems deployed in Erlang, Javascript, Python.
+  - Erlang keeps the telephony system operational.
 - Here we step from physics to the physical world, so to speak.
 :::